 - Idiopathic non-specific interstitial pneumonia (NSIP)

 - Lymphocytic interstitial pneumonia (LIP) (Often in Sjögren's syndrome)

 Treatment of IPAF

-It is recommended to assess treatment initiation if lung changes increase and include 20% or more of the lung tissue (at HRCT).
-The choice of drug is based on the assessment of the individual's disease course and is done by experienced doctors, most of whom are specialists in pulmonary diseases in consultation with rheumatology specialists.
+It is recommended to consider starting treatment if the lung changes increase and include 20% or more of the lung tissue (by HRCT).
+The choice of medication is based on an assessment of the individual's course of the disease and is made by experienced doctors, most often specialists in lung diseases in consultation with specialists in rheumatology.
 Medications that are often considered are: Corticosteroids (Solu-Medrol, Prednisone), Cyclophosphamide, Rituximab, Mycophenolate, Azathioprine, Ciclosporin A.

 In severe cases, some will need a lung transplant (reference: Atienza-Matheo B, 2020).